Acide urique | Clinique Omicron Québec

 Therapeutic strategies

-The management of symptomatic hyperuricemia is bimodal, distinguishing between the treatment of acute flares aimed at rapidly reducing inflammation, and long-term management aimed at durably lowering uricemia below the saturation threshold to prevent recurrences and dissolve existing deposits.
+The management of symptomatic hyperuricemia is bimodal, distinguishing between treatment of the acute crisis to rapidly reduce inflammation, and background treatment aimed at permanently lowering uricemia below the saturation threshold to prevent recurrences and dissolve existing deposits.

 |---|---|---|